steveharoz/research_approach/README.md

 If a preregistration is made for an experiment, and that experiment appears in a msnuscript, it must be reported.
 No exceptions.

-Any devations from a preregistration will be noted in the manuscript.
+Any deviations from a preregistration will be noted in the manuscript.

 To that end, all data collection and analyses will either report a preregistration or explicitly be described as "exploratory" or "descriptive".